smileservices/noodles.dev/LocalDeployment.md

 - run `docker-compose up -d`

 ## Setup the database
-- we go to `noodles/scripts` and run `python init.db postgres postgres postgres` to create the noodles db and user
+- we go to `noodles/scripts` and run `python init_db.py postgres postgres postgres` to create the noodles db and user
 - we go to `noodles/app` and apply the database migrations (set up the table structure and all):
 `python manage.py migrate`
 - run a python script for populating the database with dummy data: